MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/pin-teams-apps-based-on-license.md

 ### How does the tailored frontline app experience work with other Teams app policies?

-Learn how the tailored frontline app experience works with other Teams apps policies.
+Learn how the tailored frontline app experience works with other Teams app policies.

 |If...  |Then... |
 |---------|---------|